jlevy/kmd/kmd/docs/markdown/api_docs_template.md

 KMD ITEM AND ACTION MODEL

-Here is the kmd source code representing the data model of Python classes for items and
+Here is the Kmd source code representing the data model of Python classes for items and
 actions:

 {model_src}